“I’m learning all the four-letter words now. There’s about 6,000 of them in all.”

 A giant ‘B’ comes into view just around the corner, painted onto the leviathan turret of what was once Battersby’s hat factory.
 They were the UK’s biggest producers of headwear in the first half of the 20th century, with its workforce of 1,000 signing off on 12,000 bowlers, boaters and trilbies per week.

 The post-war years saw the populace letting their hair run free, literally as well as metaphorically, and the daily wearing of a titfer was no longer de rigeur.
-In fact, the outdoor wearing of hats, whether it was a fancy fedora or a working class cloth cap, wasn’t just seen as normal, but it was seen as completely abnormal if you didn’t wear one.
+Before that, the outdoor wearing of hats, whether it was a fancy fedora or a working class cloth cap, wasn’t just seen as normal, but it was seen as completely abnormal if you didn’t have one.

 It’s true that this was a special occasion, but there are a couple of theories as to why hat use fell into decline.
 One valid shout is the accessibility of the car, with the Ford Model T being a likely catalyst.
 As the progenitor of the production line vehicle, it shifted 15 million units during its 19 years of manufacture, and while the technology it used was hardly cutting edge, it did have one crucial component in place: a roof.

-This roof wasn’t especially high, however, and drivers would typically have to take their hats off while at the wheel.
-A habit was formed, and by the end of the 1920s, there were warning signs for milliners.
+This roof wasn’t especially high, however, and most drivers would have to take their hats off while at the wheel.
+A habit was formed, and by the end of the 1920s, there were ominous warning signs for milliners.

-The real slump started after demobilisation from the Second World War, where in a survey by the Hat Research Foundation, 19% of those who preferred to go bare headed said that they chose that look because they had to wear a hat in the forces.
+The real slump started after demobilisation from the Second World War, where in a survey by the Hat Research Foundation, 19% of those who preferred to go bare headed said that they chose that look because they’d been forced to wear a hat in the forces.
 It may have been a mild sign of youthful rebellion, but more probable that it was an attempt to totally disassociate from what must have been a hellish experience.